Research can help you get on a board

 Why research can help you get on a board

 Firstly, only through thorough research will you have the insights to stand out during the board appointment process.
 Let’s face it; this is a highly competitive process at every stage.
 You must separate yourself from the other candidates (on paper and in person) to make the interview shortlist and win the appointment.
-You need to demonstrate to the gatekeepers that you are the right person for the role and convince the chair that you are not a risk to the Board and organization.
+You need to demonstrate to the gatekeepers that you are the right person for the role and convince the chair that you are not a risk to the Board and the organization.

 You can leverage your research to enhance your performance in every stage of the board application process.
 Plus, you will come across as proactive, intelligent, informed, connected and passionate.
 These are all qualities that chairs look for in a new director.